sleslein/chi-js-test-automation/presentation.md

 <!--
 Education: I fully recognize that most of you care where I graduated from 20 years ago.
 But I'm a proud Iowan! segways to experience
-Experience: I've been a full stack developer for 20 years Current Role: with Freewheel for almost 14 years.
+Experience: I've been a full stack developer for 20 years Current Role: with Freewheel for over 14 years.

 Today I'm here to talk about the timeless topic of testing.
 I say timeless partly because as I prepared for this presentation I realized some of the most impactful things I've learn about effective tests, date back to 2005!